Malinwtz/BankAuroraFinance/README.md

 Console Application

 This application includes a console application that checks for suspicious transfers.
 The console application uses the Web API to retrieve the necessary data.

+Input Validation

+This application handles input validation to ensure that all user input is valid and safe.
+This includes server-side validation and client-side validation using JavaScript.

+Search Functionality

+This application includes search functionality that allows users to search for customers and accounts.
+The search functionality is implemented using LINQ queries.

+Javascript Functionality

+This application uses JavaScript to implement a show more function that allows users to load more transactions on the customer's page.

+It also uses JavaScript to implement an autofill function in the customer form.
+When a user enters a customer's country, the form is automatically populated with more details.

+Pagination

+This application uses pagination to display the customer and accounts lists.
+This improves performance and makes it easier for users to navigate the lists.

+Deployment

+This application is published to Azure.
+Users can access the application from anywhere with an internet connection.

+Link to project in Azure: https://aurorafinance.azurewebsites.net